gera2ld/generator-rollup/generators/app/templates/_root/README.md

 <%= name %>
 ---

-This is an ES6 project built with yeoman and generator-rollup.
+This is an ES6 project built with yeoman and [@gera2ld/generator-rollup](https://github.com/gera2ld/generator-rollup).

 Development
 ---